 You’ll be invited to participate in a wide array of trips, tours, and activities offered by the Office of Student Life.
-From a tour of the Old City to a trip to the Dead Sea to checking out the local festivals, you’ll build your own unique impressions and memories of Jerusalem and Israel.
+With extracurricular field trips, you’ll build your own unique impressions and memories of Jerusalem and Israel.

 While residing in HebrewU dormitories with other international and Israeli students, you’ll have a chance to form new friendships and get involved in campus life.
 A team of multilingual Israeli students, called madrichim, is also there to help you adjust to your new surroundings and give you tips on things to do.
 Learn more about student life at HebrewU.

 - The application deadline includes the submission of all application documents.

 Deposit deadline: US $250 to be paid by March 18, 2023 (non-refundable)

 Program fee: US $2,235

 Application fee: US $120 (not included in the tuition fee)

 *Housing will be at the Maiersdorf Faculty Club in double rooms